Pyecombe

 Pyecombe is a village and civil parish in the Mid Sussex District of West Sussex, England.
-The name 'Pyecombe' may derive from the Saxon "pic" meaning point or pike, in which case it may mean "valley marked by a projecting hill".

 Pyecombe is located 7 miles (11 km) to the north of Brighton.
 The civil parish covers an area of 887 ha and has a population of 200 (2001 census), increasing at the 2011 Census to a population of 237.

 The parish lies wholly with the South Downs National Park.
 The planning authority for Pyecombe is the South Downs National Park Authority (SDNPA), the statutory planning authority for the National Park area.

 History

+The name Pyecombe may derive from the Old English pīc, meaning "point" or "pike", and cumb, meaning "coomb" or "valley", in which case it may mean "valley marked by a projecting hill"; alternatively, it may mean "insect valley", from the Old English pēo, "insect, parasite".
 The parish of Pyecombe comprises two settlements, one called 'Pyecombe' and the other 'Pyecombe Street'.
 These are about a quarter of a mile apart.
 The reason for the gap between the two parts of the village is unclear but it is generally thought to be a consequence of plague in the 17th century which necessitated the temporary abandonment of the main settlement and its church.

 Pyecombe village lies on the London to Brighton Way Roman road, as well as on 18th and 19th century turnpike roads over Clayton Hill.

 The Crown Estate owned the c.
 4000 acre Poynings Estate between the Norman Conquest and 1980s.
 The estate covered many farms in the Weald and on the Downs at Fulking, Poynings and Pyecombe.
 In 1984 it went up for sale.
 Some have noted that if the estate had entered public ownership it would have been at the heart of the South Downs National Park and could have been driving forward sustainable farming and landscape restoration.
 Instead tenant farmers bought it and one of the purchasers now farms 1,500 acres.

-Parts of the Estate, including Wolstonbury Hill, were common land, Pycombe Common, right up until 1872 when the area was victim to one of the very last usages of the Enclosure Act in Sussex.
+Parts of the estate, including Wolstonbury Hill, were common land, Pycombe Common, right up until 1872 when the area was victim to one of the very last usages of the inclosure act in Sussex.